deanturpin/thelaststraw/_plastic_bags.md

 the duration of your lifetime as claimed.
 But a cotton bag will at least have a chance of decomposition when it has reached the end of its useful life.

 The answer can only be to not use plastic bags at all.
-See [this article](http://www.wsj.com/articles/SB122238422541876879) in the Wall Street Journal.

-Various Twitter chat about plastic bags:
+## Various tweets about plastic bags
 __Waitrose__

 Dean Turbo @deanturbo  Jan 3 2016: